{{ summaryHeading }}

 Formula Core:

-Here, L is run length, W is trench width, Dstone is stone depth, d is pipe diameter, A is waste allowance percent, and S is slope percent.
-If gravel-only mode is selected, pipe diameter is treated as zero for displacement and pipe quantities.
+Here, L is drain run length, W is trench width, Dstone is stone depth, d is pipe diameter, A is stone waste allowance, S is slope percent, Owrap is full-wrap overlap, E is pipe extra percent, and T is outlet tail length.
+Gravel-only mode treats pipe diameter, pipe order length, couplers, and cleanouts as zero.

 Validation Boundaries: